garycheung13/garycheung13-ux-portfolio/content/project/emx-systems.md

 ---
 #### Contextual Inquiry

-In order to better understand how healthcare providers used EMRs, we conducted 9 interviews with care providers.
-Our interviewees group included a mix of doctors, nurses, and medical students.
+In order to understand how healthcare providers used patient records, we **conducted 9 interviews** with care providers.
+Our interviewees group included a combination of doctors, nurses, and medical students.

-We used a contextual inquiry-based approach to interviews, in which we visited interviewees at their office to ask questions about their EMR usage experiences and observe them interacting with their EMR*.
+We used a **contextual inquiry approach** to interviews, in which we visited interviewees at their office to ask questions about their EMR usage experiences, followed by observing them interacting with their EMR*.
 Each member of the our group was responsible for conducting 1-2 interviews.
-Afterwards, we synthesized our interview data by building an affinity diagram.
+Afterwards, we synthesized our interview data by **building an affinity diagram** to organize our notes and synthesize our findings.

-_*Interviewees shared their own medical data or used data from patients who signed HIPAA waivers for this project._
+_*Interviewees demonstrated with their own medical data or used data from patients who signed HIPAA waivers for this project._

 ![affinity map](/images/project-assets/emx-affinity-map.png)

-We learned the following for our interviews:
+Based on our affinity diagram, we learned the following for our interviews:

-* **Too much noise** Interviewees disliked that their system shows too much information unrelated to their patient.
-* **Interface doesn’t fit workflow:** Interviewees disliked needing to go through multiple screens to get specific types of information.
 * **Quality of outside records is inconsistent:** Records sent from other providers are often scanned in the system as images and therefore unsearchable, with varying levels of image quality.
 * **Too much complexity:**Learning a new EMR system takes too long, and providers feel unproductive searching for information.
 One interviewee noted that he need to take a multi-day workshop to learn a new EMR system when it was first implemented.
-* **Double work:** If a lab or imaging result can’t be found in the current system, it can sometimes be performed again because requesting the document can take too long.
+* **Double work:** If a lab or imaging result can’t be found in the current system, a provider may reorder the test becuase it is faster than waiting for the previous result to arrive.
+* **Too much noise:** Interviewees disliked that their system shows too much information unrelated to their patient.
+* **Interface doesn’t fit workflow:** Interviewees frequently needed to make dozens of clicks to reach certain types of records.

 #### Survey

-Although interviews provided in-depth insight into EMR usage experiences, we also wanted to get a broader information about the reasons providers access their EMRs.
-For that reason, our team designed a survey on EMR usage which was taken by 20 medical professionals in the University of Michigan hospital system.
+After our team gather in-depth stories of provider's EMR experiences via interviews, we wanted to learn more about what types of patient information were most important.
+Our team designed a survey on EMR usage which was taken by 20 medical professionals in the University of Michigan hospital system.

 Based on our survey, **we learned** that:

-* Viewing the result of imaging studies (1), imaging reports (2), and lab reports (3) were ranked as top three most common reasons for a practitioner to view a patient record.
+* Viewing the result of **imaging studies (1), imaging reports (2), and lab reports (3)** were ranked as top three most common reasons for a practitioner to view a patient record.

-* 75% of respondents viewed the ability to see outside records at the point of care as very important.
+* **75% of respondents** viewed the ability to see outside records at the point of care as very important.

-* Providers were generally dissatisfied (60%) with asking patients to bring in their own records before an encounter.
+* Providers were **generally dissatisfied (60%) with asking patients to bring in their own records** before an encounter.

-#### Personas
+#### Personas + User Journey

 Based on our interviews, our team constructed three personas representing distinct groups in our audience.
+During our prototyping phase, they were valuable in reminding our team of the distant ways different types of providers used EMRs.

 * **Erin, Senior Doctor:** Erin is a seasoned doctor who has practiced medicine for over 20 years and saw the transition from paper-based to electronic record systems.
 She is not a tech-savvy person and uses her hospital’s EMR by memorizing specific steps access the right information.